sremm/sremm.github.io/_drafts/deep-vs-shallow-dip.md

 ![dip-depth-all-groups](dip-depth-all-groups.png)

+As all the flyers were used to dipping deeper, they did so when not instructed to do otherwise.

-Notice also that indeed when the flyers did CMJs then the dip depth is more like the shallow dip.
-Which is usually the case, when people are instructed to jump as high as possible, they do not dip down as low as possible.
+Also notice that when the flyers did CMJs then the dip depth is more like the shallow dip.
+Which is usually the case, when people are instructed to jump as high as possible, they do not dip super deep.

 ![cmj-mini-dip-similarity](cmj-mini-dip-similarity.png)